Kayak Rentals Available To Experienced Paddlers

 (from La Paz only)

 If you’re interested in planning and organizing your own kayak expedition to Baja, we can outfit you with the equipment and provide shuttles and information for planning your trip.
-We have single and double kayaks and SUP’s (stand up paddle boards) with associated equipment available for rent as well as snorkeling and camping equipment.
+We have single and double kayaks with associated equipment available for rent as well as snorkeling and some camping equipment.
 We also offer speedy shuttles by boat to outlying islands or by truck to distant beaches for you and your gear.

 The rental of our kayaks without guidance is a special service we offer to experienced kayakers only.
 We trust that if you are renting kayaks from us you are experienced in wilderness skills and the sport of sea kayaking and assume all responsibility for your actions as well as the equipment.